hfndb/cookware-headless-ice/docs/configuration.md

 }
 ```
 Entries:
++ *ast*: Generate a .ast file for each transcompiled file
 + *browserTargets*: See [Babel documentation](https://babeljs.io/docs/en/presets).
 Presets are loaded based on the compiler setting.
 Browser targets can be set here.
 + *compiler*: Possible values: none, javascript, flow or typescript.
 The setting javascript will convert recent versions of JavaScript to a browser compatible version.
 + *dirs / output*: Where to put your JavaScript files.